prototypefund/Digital_Bargeld-docs/api/api-exchange.rst

       // EdDSA master public key of the exchange, used to sign entries in `denoms` and `signkeys`
       master_public_key: EddsaPublicKey;

-      // Denomination offered by this exchange.
+      // Denominations offered by this exchange.
       denoms: Denom[];

+      // Denominations for which the exchange currently offers/requests payback.
+      payback: Payback[];

       // The date when the denomination keys were last updated.
       list_issue_date: Timestamp;